Karlossam/Checker/README.md

 At the moment it's a incomplete version of the whole idea.
 The file tor_list its necesary to check if the IP its present in the list "https://www.dan.me.uk/torlist/", downloaded cuz of restrictions in this web.

 <strong> Completed </strong>
-- Checking IP
+- Checking IP, Hash
 - 1 optional argument:
   -p --> Pulses from OTX
-- Colours kinda working
+- Colours kinda working (Must be improved)

 <strong> TO DO LIST </strong>
-- Check hash
 - Check domains
 - Check URL
 - More optional arguments:
-  -r --> Relations VirusTotal
+  -- r --> Relations VirusTotal
-- Error handling
+- Error handling ~